jazzblue/Getting-and-Cleaning-Data-Project/README.md

 ## Description

-This project is an R script that performs processing on the data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The purpose of this project is performing processing on the "Human Activity Recognition Using Smartphones" Data Set as well as providing means to perform such processing in a form of an R script.

 The data description website is found in:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-and the dataset:
+and the HAR dataset:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The processing performs the following tasks (this list of tasks was provided by "Getting and Cleaning the Data" Coursera class instructors):
+The data processing performs the following tasks (this list of tasks was provided by "Getting and Cleaning the Data" Coursera class instructors):

 1. Merges the training and the test sets to create one data set.